 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is dialysis disequilibrium syndrome?
+What is dialysis disequilibrium syndrome (DDS)?

 Open an interactive chat with Bash